Row over council staff dismantling gravestone

 Cornwall Council said the stone had to be dismantled immediately because it was extremely unstable, but added it was in discussions so repairs could be carried out as quickly as possible.

-Reverend Turner said he was first made aware of the dismantling of the 170-year-old gravestone, on a path beside the Grade I-listed church, by parishioners who said a section was removed and laid flat nearby.'No contact'
+Reverend Turner said he was first made aware of the dismantling of the 170-year-old gravestone, on a path beside the Grade I-listed church, by parishioners who said a section was removed and laid flat nearby.

 He said be believed workers made a mistake because they did not realise that it had previously been repaired with two steel pins.